AdSoNaTuRaL/lireddit/README.md

 * [Found a bug?
 Missing a specific feature?](#bug-issues)

 ### :computer: Web Screenshots
-> You can also access the website online by clicking [here](https://adsonatural.online/)
+> ℹ️ You can also access the website online by clicking [here](https://adsonatural.online/)
 ---
-:alert: DEPENDING ON THE DATE YOU ACCESS AND OTHER FACTORS, THE SITE MAY BE OFFLINE
+:warning: DEPENDING ON THE DATE YOU ACCESS AND OTHER FACTORS, THE SITE MAY BE OFFLINE
 <div aling="center">
   <img src="https://user-images.githubusercontent.com/26275918/100002550-07f16580-2dc5-11eb-9341-a9791e4bcfbd.png">
   <img src="https://user-images.githubusercontent.com/26275918/100002556-09229280-2dc5-11eb-8d97-b1737af8b37e.png">